+Figure 2.
+The CMS pixel detector.

 The silicon tracker is divided into two sub-layers: an outer one made up of strip detectors and an inner one made up of pixel detectors.
 Each sub-layer consists of a barrel and several endcaps.

 The Fermilab Test Beam Facility (FTBF) is a high energy beam facility used for detector tests.
 The T-992 collaboration uses the MTest beamline, which sends 120 GeV protons at a frequency between 1 and 300 kHz.
 The accelerator clock is set to 54 MHz, and protons arrive in four second spills every minute.
 Two to four times a year, the T-992 collaboration gets beam time to test detector prototypes brought in by users.
-These tests are conducted using the silicon pixel and strip telescopes.
+These tests are conducted using the silicon pixel and strip telescopes show in Figure 3.

+Figure 3.
+Pixel and Strip silicon telescopes at the FTBF.

 A tracker telescope is a collection of detector planes that measures the trajectory of charged particles.
 The DUTs (devices under testing) are placed in the center of the telescope.
 Particle tracks are reconstructed using hits on the telescope planes.
-The T-992 collaboration uses two silicon tracker telescopes: one made of pixel detectors and one made of strip detectors.
-The pixel telescope is divided into 2 stations (one upstream and one downstream) of four planes each, and the strip telescope is divided into 3 stations (one downstream made up of six planes and two upstream made up of four planes).
+The T-992 collaboration uses two silicon tracking telescopes: one made of pixel detectors and one made of strip detectors.
+The pixel telescope is divided into 2 stations (one upstream and one downstream) of four planes each, and the strip telescope is divided into 3 stations (two upstream made up of four planes and one downstream made up of six planes).

 The pixel telescope consists of silicon pixel detectors made with PSI46 read out chips (ROCs).² Each ROC is made up of 80 x 52 pixel cells with dimensions of 100 x 150 μm² each.
-Four of the pixels planes have a 2 x 3 grid of ROCs while the other four have a 2 x 4 grid of ROCs; there are two planes of each size in each station.
-Due to the way the planes are tilted, the pixel telescope has a coverage area of ~2x2 cm².
+Four of the pixel planes have a 2 x 3 grid of ROCs while the other four have a 2 x 4 grid of ROCs; there are two planes of each size in each station.
+Due to the way the planes are oriented, the pixel telescope has a coverage area of ~2x2 cm².